-Planned Development District 1, Planned Development District 2, Planned Development District 3 are established by Section 201 of this Bylaw and land zoned Planned Development 1,2, or 3 are designated on the Duxbury Zoning Map dated March 13, 1973 as revised and amended to date.
+Planned Development District 1, Planned Development District 2, Planned Development District 3 are established by Section 201 of this Bylaw and land zoned Planned Development 1,2, or 3 are designated on the Duxbury Zoning Map.

 Permitted uses and structures in a Planned Development District shall be those permitted by right and by Special Permit in a Residential Compatibility District, Section 410.1 and 410.3, and in accordance with all intensity, dimensional and coverage regulations of Section 410.4.